shazChaudhry/docker-elastic/README.md

 # Assumptions
 * Infrastructre is setup in [Docker swarm mode](https://docs.docker.com/engine/swarm/)
-* All containerized custom application are designed to start with [GELF](http://docs.graylog.org/en/2.2/pages/gelf.html) log driver in order to send logs to Elastic Stack
+* All containerized custom applications are designed to start with [GELF](http://docs.graylog.org/en/2.2/pages/gelf.html) log driver in order to send logs to Elastic Stack

 # Architecture
 The architecture used is shown in the table below